|$887 – $1,974||Price Range||$699 – $1,199|

 We really appreciate that you have options with Saatva, so that way you can select whichever you personally think is best.
 Need a firm bed?
 No problem, they have that.
 Need a softer bed, no problem either, just check out the “Plush Soft” model.
 If you need more info, you can see all the models on SaatvaMattress.com.

-Over the long run, the price difference might not matter much, but at checkout you will notice Leesa is a good deal more affordable than Saatva.
+Over the long run, the price difference might not matter much, but at checkout you will notice Leesa is more affordable than Saatva.
 That is a little misleading, however, since we’re comparing a luxury coil bed and a mass-market foam bed, so you would expect Saatva to be more expensive.

 Leesa offers discounts on their website frequently, which are most of the time in the 10-15% off range, meaning the queen bed comes down to about $850.
 Now if you compare that against Saatva there is a more meaningful difference in price.

 Saatva is largely opposed to running sales on their website because they’re already offering a luxury mattress at a hard-to-beat price.
 That said, you never know what they’re going to do in the future, so you might want to check SaatvaMattress.com to see their current offers.

 Leesa Has Just Three Layers, But It’s Comfy

 While Saatva is a hybrid mattress, Leesa uses only foam, which is how they keep costs down since the bed is actually made in the United States.
 And to be fair, some people actually prefer the feel of an all-foam bed since it’s less bouncy, and preferable for light sleepers.

 In terms of the precise construction of the bed, it starts with a typical support core of dense poly foam, followed by a transitional layer of memory foam, and then a proprietary foam called “LSA 200.”